baddae/BC-School-Districts-and-Schools-Viewer/README.md

    - The data for this web map is obtained from the BC Data Catalogue.

 ## Live Demo
-   - You can view and test the application on CodePen: School Districts in BC
+   - You can view and test the application on CodePen:[BC School Districts](https://codepen.io/baddae/pen/YzmQdEB)

 ### License
    - This project is licensed under the MIT License.
 See the LICENSE file for details.